OpusCapita/react-crudeditor/README.md

 ---|---|---
 view | string | View ID.<br />See [props.view](#editorcomponent-propsview)
 state | object | Full View State.<br />See [props.state](#editorcomponent-propsstate)
-preventDefault | function | Call this function to prevent CRUD Editor from changing its View and/or State.

 ### *EditorComponent* props.onExternalOperation